 Word spread fast.
 In six months, GLOBE Victoria had 93 members and connections with community groups across Victoria and around Australia.

-In January 2017, GLOBE Victoria celebrated 25 years of supporting LGBTIQ+ Communities.
+In January 2017, GLOBE Victoria celebrated 25 years of supporting LGBTIQA+ Communities.
 In that time, with the support of our members, GLOBE Victoria has awarded over $80,000 to individuals, students and Small Businesses through the GLOBE Community Grants program.
 At our 2017 Community Awards (Victorian Pride Awards), we awarded $25,000 in grants.

 In 2020 GLOBE was renamed to GLOBE Victoria to align with our desire to represent our communities in all of Victoria